• Skip to primary navigation

 blue bowl of white bean soup with parmesan cheese and garlic bread

-This belly-warming, Italian-style white bean soup is quick, uses only one pot and a blender, and is chock full of veggies!
+This belly-warming, Italian-style cannellini bean soup is quick, uses only one pot and a blender, and is chock full of veggies!

 Equipment